 Flooring is arguably one of the most important parts of any space, including commercial spaces.
-Flooring in a commercial establishment needs to be able to handle a lot of foot traffic on a daily basis.
+The flooring needs to be able to handle a lot of foot traffic on a daily basis.
 It also needs to match or complement the brand of business, and it needs to maintain its good looks and style no matter how many people walk across it on a given day.

 For these reasons, wood is one of the most universally beloved materials for floors.
-Wood has depth, warmth, and imparts a natural ambiance that is especially important in commercial spaces.
-Studies have shown that utilizing wood in a commercial setting helps to lower stress and improve the happiness of the people who work there.
-Using a wood floor can be one way to help achieve that goal, while providing the style and durability that the space also needs.
+Wood products have depth, warmth, and imparts a natural ambiance that is especially important in commercial projects.
+Studies have shown that utilizing wood products in commercial spaces helps to lower stress and improve the happiness of the people who work there.
+Using hardwood flooring can be one way to help achieve that goal, while providing the one-of-a-kind style and durability that the space also needs.

 Reclaimed wood is wood that has been in use before.
-It’s taken from buildings dating back prior to the 1930s, cleaned, milled, and given new life in modern use.
+It’s taken from old barns and buildings dating back prior to the 1930s, cleaned, milled, and given new life in modern use.
 Reclaimed wood can be rustic or contemporary in appearance, it may show some of the patina and character of its previous use, or it may even be made of wood species which are no longer in use, such as elm.
 Choosing wide plank flooring ensures that your space has a more modern, contemporary feel.

 Like new cut wood, reclaimed wood is durable and versatile.
-It has decades of use left in it, and it can be used in a variety of spaces, including commercial flooring.
+It has decades of use left in it, and it can be used in a variety of spaces, including commercial flooring and other office furniture.
 A reclaimed wood floor often has more character and interest than a new cut wood floor, and can give an establishment a naturally rustic look or some added dimension that’s difficult to find in a new cut floor.
-It can enhance the look and style of space, while still holding up to the use its given on a daily basis.
+It can enhance the look and style of space, while still holding up to the use it’s given on a daily basis.